Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing: Introduction

 \section{Introduction}

-Effectively managing an industrial warehouse presents several challenges, with inventory management being a significant concern due to the complexities involved in managing the constant flow of incoming and outgoing items to meet operational demands~\cite{Faber2013}.
-Consequently, there is an ongoing pursuit of optimized solutions, as implementing an efficient inventory management strategy can significantly reduce delivery times to production lines, enhance forklift utilization, and decrease the warehouse's overall operating costs~\cite{Gunasekaran1999}.
+Effectively managing an industrial warehouse presents several challenges, among which inventory allocation stands out as a significant concern due to the continuous inflow and outflow of items required to meet operational demands~\parencite{Faber2013}.
+Consequently, the development of optimized allocation strategies remains a core objective in logistics and operations research, as efficient allocation can significantly reduce delivery times, improve forklift utilization, and lower overall operational costs~\parencite{tenHompel2007}.

-To formulate an efficient strategy for optimizing inventory management, particularly regarding the smart allocation of items to reduce item picking operational costs, one must consider the type of racking employed in the warehouse.
-While numerous strategies have been devised for warehouses with multilevel racks \cite{Ene2011, Pan2014, Zhang2019}, which are common both in factories and large establishments, there exists a notable gap in the literature concerning strategies for warehouses utilizing gravity flow racks, despite their widespread use.
+To formulate an efficient strategy for optimizing item allocation in a warehouse, particularly focused on reducing operational costs associated with item-picking, one must consider the type of racking system employed, since each racking system entails its own operational conditions and practical requirements that influence how items can be effectively allocated.
+While numerous strategies have been proposed for warehouses equipped with multilevel racks~\parencite{Ene2011, Pan2014, Zhang2019}, relatively little attention has been paid to warehouses equipped with gravity-flow racks, despite their widespread use and proven advantages~\parencite{Richards2011}.

-Gravity flow racks \cite{Tompkins1998-qd} are a type of racking system specifically designed for factory warehouses and distribution centers, allowing the automatic movement of heavy items along slightly inclined shelves with rails by enabling sliding through gravity.
-These systems are engineered to operate on the \textit{First in, First Out} (FIFO) logistics method \cite{tenHompel2007}, ensuring items are removed in the order they were inserted to prevent deterioration.
-Compared to multilevel racks, gravity flow systems offer higher storage density by reducing the number of aisles needed for forklift transit, maximizing available space for item storage.
+Gravity-flow racks, a type of racking system particularly appropriate for factory warehouses and distribution centers, are designed using slightly inclined shelves and rolling rails, allowing heavy items to slide forward under gravity ~\parencite{ Tompkins1998}.
+These systems are engineered to operate according to the \textit{First In, First Out} (FIFO) logistics method~\parencite{tenHompel2007}, which ensures that the items allocated to a shelf are retrieved in the order they were stored, leading to proper inventory rotation and reducing unnecessary storage time.
+A simplified depiction of a gravity-flow rack and the FIFO retrieval process are illustrated in Fig.~\ref{fig:GravRacks}.
+Compared to static, multilevel racks, gravity-flow systems provide a higher storage density by reducing the number of aisles needed for forklift transit~\parencite{Richards2011}, thereby maximizing storage space utilization and reducing forklift travel time.

-An inherent constraint of the FIFO method is that when an item placed on a specific shelf is requested by the production lines, all items inserted before it must be removed for the forklift to access the desired item \cite{tenHompel2007}.
-Once removed, items not requested by the production lines must be reinserted in the warehouse, not necessarily on their original shelf.
-A high number of reinsertions can significantly drive up operational costs, often resulting from ineffective strategies to determine which items should be allocated to which shelves upon their arrival at the warehouse.